I received an email yesterday from Bill, a new subscriber living in Pennsylvania. He writes,

 (You will recall I discussed this at greater length in a recent post Organic Organic Gardening the Laws /Principles are Fixed/ the Methods are Endless.

-MY COMMENTS TO: I have wet and heavy clay which means I need to raise my beds in order to promote proper drainage.
+Below are my comments to the statement: I have wet and heavy clay which means I need to raise my beds in order to promote proper drainage.

 Although I’m not 100% sure, I would probably have a 99% chance of being correct if I said that by “raised beds” my reader means framed beds that purchased material will be poured into.